DataFire/Integrations/integrations/generated/slack/README.md

   * thread_ts `number`: Provide another message's `ts` value to make this message a reply.
 Avoid using a reply's `ts` value; use its parent instead.
   * attachments `string`: A JSON-based array of structured attachments, presented as a URL-encoded string.
   * unfurl_links `boolean`: Pass true to enable unfurling of primarily text-based content.
   * text `string`: Text of the message to send.
 See below for an explanation of [formatting](#formatting).
 This field is usually required, unless you're providing only `attachments` instead.
+Provide no more than 40,000 characters or [risk truncation](/changelog/2018-04-truncating-really-long-messages).
   * unfurl_media `boolean`: Pass false to disable unfurling of media content.
   * parse `string`: Change how messages are treated.
 Defaults to `none`.
 See [below](#formatting).
   * as_user `boolean`: Pass true to post the message as the authed user, instead of as a bot.
 Defaults to false.
 See [authorship](#authorship) below.
   * token `string`: Authentication token.
 Requires scope: `chat:write`
+  * mrkdwn `boolean`: Disable Slack markup parsing by setting to `false`.
+Enabled by default.
   * icon_emoji `string`: Emoji to use as the icon for this message.
 Overrides `icon_url`.
 Must be used in conjunction with `as_user` set to `false`, otherwise ignored.
 See [authorship](#authorship) below.
   * link_names `boolean`: Find and link channel names and usernames.
   * icon_url `string`: URL to an image to use as the icon for this message.
 Must be used in conjunction with `as_user` set to false, otherwise ignored.
 See [authorship](#authorship) below.